x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-accepted-domains/manage-accepted-domains.md

 3. Under the **This accepted domain is** section, select the domain type.
 The possible values are **Authoritative** and **Internal relay**.

-    - If you select **Authoritative**, you must confirm that you want to enable Directory Based Edge Blocking.
+    - If you select **Authoritative**, you must confirm that you want to enable Directory-Based Edge Blocking.

-    - If you select **Internal Relay**, you can enable match subdomains to enable mail flow to all subdomains.
+    - If you select **Internal Relay**, you can enable the match-subdomains to enable mail flow to all subdomains.
 For more information, see [Enable mail flow for subdomains in Exchange Online](enable-mail-flow-for-subdomains.md).

 4. Click **Save**.